 The interesting thing about London 2026 was the competition.

-In the calculus of a marathon world record, you need the right athlete, the right course, the right pacing, and the right day.
-But what puts you over the top is someone who will not let you ease off the throttle.
+In the calculus of a marathon world record, you need the right athlete, running the right course, with the right pacing, on the right day, loading the right fuel, wearing the right equipment.
+But what puts it over the top is someone who will not let you ease off the throttle.

-Sawe and Kejelcha gave us that.
+In London, Sabastian Sawe had Yomif Kejelcha as a constant presence.
 Along with four others and three pacers, they passed halfway in 1:00:29, already inside Kiptum’s Chicago pace by twenty-one seconds.
-Then came the back half: the 20th mile broke up the six-man pack in 4:23.
-The 21st fell in 4:29 — Kejelcha still on Sawe’s shoulder, neither man willing to concede.
+Then came the back half where, just before 30 km, Sawe and Kejelcha separated and the real racing began.

-Though the equipment does require a sentence or two.
-The top three men all wore the new Adidas Adizero Adios Pro Evo 3, which debuted in London.
+That said, the equipment does require a sentence or two.
+The top two men (and Assefa) wore the Adidas Adizero Adios Pro Evo 3, which debuted in London.
 Adidas claims a 30 percent weight reduction over the previous model 2 and a foam compound 50 percent lighter, translating — they say — to a 1.6 percent improvement in running economy.

-Work that 1.6% backward through Sawe’s time and you arrive at 2:01:24.7, rounded to exactly Kiptum’s London course record from 2023.
-When the math from a shoe press release reconstructs the previous course record to the second, the shoe earns a place in the headline.
+Scrub 1.6% from Sawe’s record time and you arrive at 2:01:24.7, rounded to exactly Kelvin Kiptum’s London course record from 2023.
+When the math from a shoe press release reconstructs the previous course record to the second, the shoe earns its place in the headline.

 I am not saying Sawe didn’t run 1:59:30.
 I am saying we don’t fully know yet how much of it was Sawe and how much the new foam.